JagandeepBrar/telegram-plex-bot/docs/README.md

 ## Installation

-I wrote a quick installation guide (focused for Linux/Mac) on my blog, [available here](https://www.jdot.io/blog/plex-assistant-linux-mac/)!
+I wrote a quick installation guide on my blog, [available here](https://www.jdot.io/blog/plex-assistant-guide/)!
 Windows installation should also be possible with small deviations from the guide.

 ## To-Do List